mashiike/mackerel-plugin-aws-kinesis-data-stream-shard-count/README.md

-# mackerel-plugin-aws-kinesis-data-stream-shard-count
+# mackerel-plugin-aws-kinesis
-mackerel-plugin for Amazon Kinesis Data Stream's Shard Count
+mackerel-plugin for Amazon Kinesis